 The following medicines were the more recent—and more successful—medicines prescribed for my son.

-My son was put on the ADHD medicine Vyvanse, another stimulant used for treating the ADHD that so often occurs with autism.
-The Vyvanse replaced the Concerta which had caused my son to constantly clear his throat, an unwanted side effect.
+He was put on the ADHD medicine Vyvanse, another stimulant used for treating the ADHD that so often occurs with autism.
+The Vyvanse replaced the Concerta, which had caused my son to constantly clear his throat, an unwanted side effect.

 Vyvanse, I Love You!

 The Vyvanse works well for my son's ADHD.
-My son is now able to focus at school and is no longer constantly bouncing off the walls during the day.
+He is now able to focus at school and is no longer constantly bouncing off the walls during the day.

 Just like Concerta, Vyvanse had no effect on my son's rages.

 An unwanted side effect is appetite suppression.
 At 8 years old and 46 inches tall, my son weighed 39 pounds.
-My son will not be hungry for most of the day but will eat in the evening when the Vyvanse wears off.
+He will not be hungry for most of the day but will eat in the evening when the medication wears off.

 Clonidine for his Sleep Problems, Hallelujah!